The JobScout Story

 Aside from this startling figure about the state of digital literacy in America, it is simply difficult, and, at times, an overwhelming task to find a job today.

-It may be hard to imagine, in the wake of the IPOs of social networking companies and the advances in devices like the iPhone 5 that allow people to connect to the Internet, that there are people in 2013 in the United States who still do not use the Internet.
-One in five Americans fall into this category, according to Pew Research Center.
+It may be hard to imagine - in the wake of the IPOs of social networking companies and the advances in devices like the iPhone 5 that allow people to connect to the Internet - that there are people in 2013 in the United States who still do not use the Internet.
+One in five Americans falls into this category, according to Pew Research Center.

-This is not just grandparents or "old people" as is often the stereotype advanced of the non-Internet user: they are Millennials, veterans, single parents and hard workers trying to the re-enter the job market after a former career where Internet use may not have been required.
+These people are not just grandparents or "old people" as is often the stereotype advanced of the non-Internet user: they are Millennials, veterans, single parents and hard workers trying to re-enter the job market after a former career where Internet use may not have been required.
 Millennials alone face a 25% unemployment rate.

-These are the users of platforms like JobScout, seeking to arm the unemployed with the Internet skills necessary to find employment and succeed in our economy.
+These are the users of platforms like JobScout, which seeks to arm the unemployed with the Internet skills necessary to find employment and succeed in our economy.

 JobScout's formula is simple: users take lessons, earn badges for completing those lessons and apply those lessons to find work.